Foxhog-x/LoginLoom-Seamless-Authentication-with-React-and-NodeJS/README.md

 5. Start the backend server:
   node server.js
-##Note: This will require and mongodb database i did provide mine due to security purpose so for that you will require either local mongodb or online(atlas) mongodb to setup a database schema
+##Note: This will require and mongodb database i did not provide mine due to security purpose so for that you will require either local mongodb in your system like mongodb compass or online(atlas) mongodb. for setup a database schema
 the schema is given inside the model you can read it and create it accordingly also add database name infront of ? of mongo url it will connect automaticatically